gabeg805/Extensible-Login-Manager/README.md

                 * Set up a user session for the authenticated user
                 * Set the PAM environment variables
                 * Destroy all the windows that were displayed for logging in
-                * Execute the GLM provided xinitrc file
+                * Execute the login manager provided xinitrc file
                 * PAM waits in the background until login...
                 * Closes the user session that was opened
                 * Deletes the user credentials that were set